 |SIZE||Approximately 9cm (vary in sizes)|

-If you’re looking for an indoor plant that’s said to bring good luck, then look no further than the Money Plant.
+If you’re looking for an indoor plant in Singapore that’s said to bring good luck, then look no further than the Money Plant.
 It’s one of the cheapest and most low-maintenance houseplants on the island, requiring only indirect sunlight to survive.

 It may be more known for boosting feng shui energy, but it’s capable of producing oxygen at night to freshen the air as well.
 It’s similar to snake plants in terms of its air-cleaning properties.